 Does Underground Economy Cause Recession?

 - The underground economy does not contribute to significant economic downturns.
 Firstly, it is a relatively small % of economies.
 The fact people engage in illegal activities does not create the circumstances where there is a sudden sharp drop in consumer demand and fall in measured output.
-Recessions are typically caused by factors such as falling house prices, higher interest rates or a drop in confidence; these kind of factors will reduce spending in both the official and underground economy.
+Recessions are typically caused by factors such as falling house prices, higher interest rates or a drop in confidence; these kinds of factors will reduce spending in both the official and underground economy.

 - It is possible that if there was a sudden shift from the legal economy to the underground economy, official GDP statistics would show a big fall.
 For example, after moves to a free market economy, Russia experienced dramatic falls in GDP.
 At least part of this was because of the great share of the underground economy, so official GDP statistics underestimated actual levels of GDP in Russia.